C.J. Cron Player Props: Rockies vs. Diamondbacks

 C.J.
 Cron At The Plate

-- Cron is hitting .222 with three doubles, five home runs and four walks.
+- Cron is batting .223 with four doubles, five home runs and four walks.

-- In 56.5% of his 23 games this season, Cron has picked up at least one hit.
-He's also had five multi-hit games.

-- He has hit a home run in four games this year (17.4%), homering in 5.3% of his trips to the plate.
+- He has gone deep in 16.7% of his games this year, and 5.1% of his trips to the dish.

-- Cron has an RBI in five of 23 games this season, with multiple RBI in three of them.
+- In six games this season (25.0%), Cron has picked up an RBI, and in three of those games (12.5%) he had two or more.
 He has also driven in three or more of his team's runs in one contest.

-- In eight of 23 games this year, he has scored, and three of those games included multiple runs.
+- In 37.5% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.